Rowin Africa Safaris

-The park has a total size of 117 square kilometers; three of its boundaries—the northern, eastern, and western ones—are secured with electric fencing, but its southern one is left open.
+The park is only 117 square kilometers; three of its boundaries—the northern, eastern, and western ones—are secured with electric fencing.
+The southern boundary is left open.
 Animals utilize the open southern boundary as a path for migration between the park and the nearby Kitengela plains.
-Nairobi National Park is the sole protected area of the Athi-Kapiti ecosystem and is characterized by broad grass plains, sporadic acacia thicket, and the Mbagathi River, which marks the park’s southern boundary.
+Nairobi National Park is the sole protected area of the Athi-Kapiti ecosystem.
+It is characterized by broad grass plains, sporadic acacia thicket, and the Mbagathi River, which marks the park’s southern boundary.
+There is so much to see and do in the park.
+Below is your guide just for the same.

 Attractions of Nairobi National Park.